 According to the U.S. Food and Drug Administration (FDA), eight kinds of food cause 90 percent of food allergies.
 Luckily, the Food Allergen Labeling and Consumer Protection Act of 2004, which took effect January 1, 2006, requires food manufacturers to disclose in plain language whether packaged products contain any of these eight types of food (or proteins that came from these foods):

 - tree nuts

-This labeling requirement does not apply to meat, poultry, and egg products, which are regulated by the United States Department of Agriculture’s (USDA) Food Safety and Inspection Service (USDA).
+This labeling requirement doesn’t apply to meat, poultry, and egg products.
+The United States Department of Agriculture’s (USDA) Food Safety and Inspection Service regulates these foods.